josephmcl/orc-ir/README.md

-# oetrsvir
+# orc-ir
-A mixed precision solver with online defect tracking
+A mixed precision solver with online representation correction